sandeepborkartech/ML_HotelPricing/README.md

     5.TanH

 Important instructions
-1. All three analysis files are processor intensive and depending on the resource availibility of your computer(s) can take anywhere between 3-4 hours each.
+1. All three analysis files are processor intensive. and depending on the resource availibility of your computer(s) can take anywhere between 3-4 hours each.
 2. Please make sure to run the three analysis file one at a time.
-3. The most suitable configuration for running all file at the same time would be an 8-core hyperthreaded cpu with either a 4 core GPU or an external eGPU.
+3. The most suitable configuration for running all file at the same time would be an 8-core hyperthreaded cpu with either a 4 core GPU or an external eGPU and a minimum of 32GB RAM.
+It would still take atleast an hour to run all 3 files together.
-4. Please note that all 4 files store processed data in pickle files at regular intervals.
-Please scan the code to check where these checkpoints/pickle file creations are. you can simply continue from a checkpoint in case the process hangs your computer becomes unresponsive.
+4. Please note that all 4 files, store processed data, in pickle files at regular intervals.
+Please scan the code to check where these checkpoints/pickle file creations are.
+You can simply continue from a checkpoint in case the process hangs or your computer becomes
+   unresponsive.

    Thanks you !!!